top of page

-It's really difficult to rescue cats and dogs and to run an animal shelter in eastern DRC: the region is very poor, it's beset with conflicts, and natural disasters (earthquakes, flooding) are common.
-But Paterne Bushunju, founder & director of SnA (photo right at the SnA shelter), is determined to make sure "his" cats and dogs receive the level of care they would get if they were someone's pets.
-And we hope to help him achieve that.
+It's really difficult to run an animal shelter in eastern Democratic Republic of Congo (probably the only animal shelter in the entire, huge country): the region is very poor, it's beset with conflicts, and natural disasters (earthquakes, flooding) are common.
+But Paterne Bushunju, founder & director of SnA (photo right at the SnA shelter), is determined to make sure the SnA shelter cats and dogs receive the same level of care they would get if they were someone's pets.
+We are helping him achieve that.

 You may be surprised how expensive it is to run an animal shelter in the DRC --and run it right.
-At the current population level at the shelter (about 45 dogs and 20 cats plus kittens and puppies-about 75 animals total), it costs about $750/month for dog food and $70/month for cat food for a total of US$9840/year.
+At the current population level at the shelter, about 80 cats and dogs, it costs about US$22,000/year for dog and cat food.

-The shelter employs 5 animal caretakers, one vet, and one night security guard for a total of $10,200/year.
-Water and electricity is $32/month, $384/year.
+Staff salaries (6 animal caretakers, one vet, and one night security guard) cost over $12,000/year.
+Water and electricity is approximately $32/month, $384/year.
 Shelter supplies, about $300/year.
 And vet supplies, it depends, but they're not cheap and can be as high as $3000/year.
-That's a lot of money to raise for animal care anywhere, but it's especially difficult to raise that kind of money in eastern DRC!
+That's a lot of money to raise for animal care anywhere, but it's especially difficult to raise that kind of money in eastern DRC, where the average annual income (2019) is US$449!

 And we haven't even included maintenance of shelter infrastructure, which is also costly given the damage caused by floods, mudslides, termites, heavy rains and boiling sun.